kriasoft/universal-router/docs/api.md

   path: '/page',            // string or regexp or array of them, optional
   name: 'page',             // unique string, optional
   parent: null,             // route object or null, automatically filled by the router
-  children: [],             // array of route objects or null, optional action(context, params) { // function, optional
+  children: [],             // array of route objects, optional action(context, params) { // function, optional

     // action method should return anything except `null` or `undefined` to be resolved by router